caseydavenport/kubernetes/docs/getting-started-guides/coreos/bare_metal_calico.md

 ```

 Once complete, restart the server.
 When it comes back up, you should have SSH access as the `core` user using the public key provided in the master-config.yaml file.

+## Testing the Cluster
+You should now have a functional bare-metal Kubernetes cluster with one master and two compute hosts.

+TODO: Testing.